jousonny/hello-world/README.md

 # hello-world
-This is my first github file,its purpose
+This is my first github file,its purpose is for studing.